cjneely10/MetaSanity/README.md

 ### Dependencies

-See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation) for instructions on installing either the standalone or docker version of **MetaSanity**.
+See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation) for instructions on installing either the standalone or docker version of **MetaSanity**, as well as for installing all needed database files.
 Python dependencies are best maintained within a separate Python virtual environment. `BioMetaDB` and `MetaSanity` must be contained and built within the same python environment.
-However, **MetaSanity** data pipelines are managed through config files that allow direct input of the paths to the Python 2/3 environments that house external programs (such as `CheckM`).
-The docker version of this script only relies on the database files for these external programs, bypassing the need for the user to download individual programs

 ## About